alemancio5/DemoOld/README.md

 ## DemoOld

-The old version of the experiment project DemoNew.
-It was focused onto RMI connection for multiplayer.
+Personal project focused on RMI connection for a multiplayer videogame.

 ## Use